Fetch pays back up to 90% of unexpected vet bills

 Always consider the weather elements when taking your dog outside.
 Walking your dog in rainy, windy, foggy and overcast conditions when it’s below 32 degrees Fahrenheit isn’t the best idea.

-Safety also depends on whether your dog is used to being outdoors during colder conditions.
-If they’re a cold-friendly breed (like Siberian Huskies) or are used to being outdoors in colder temperatures, then it’s OK to trust your individual pup’s comfort level.
-However, dogs generally shouldn’t sleep outside, especially when temperatures hit below 45 degrees Fahrenheit.
+Your dog’s level of comfort in colder climates also plays a role.
+If they’re a cold-friendly breed (like Siberian Huskies) or are used to being outdoors in colder temperatures, then it’s okay to trust your individual pup’s comfort level.
+However, dogs generally shouldn’t sleep outside, especially in temperatures below 45 degrees Fahrenheit.

 Supervision

+Hypothermia is also important to keep in mind.
+If your dog starts showing signs of hypothermia — shaking, lethargy, stiff muscles, low heart rate or dilated pupils — it’s important to act quickly.
 Call your vet, move them into a warm area and cover them with blankets.
 You can also incorporate heating blankets or bottles, but make sure to put several layers between the heating elements and the dog to avoid burning the pup’s skin.
-It’s a good idea to sign up for Fetch Pet Insurance, too, so if your pup needs treatments for their recovery, Fetch can help cover the cost.
+Your vet can help give you more specific guidance on next steps.

 The Dig, Fetch Pet Insurance's expert-backed editorial, answers all of the questions you forget to ask your vet or are too embarrassed to ask at the dog park.
 We help make sure you and your best friend have more good days, but we’re there on bad days, too.